unstoppabledomains/dev-docs/manage-domains/domain-management-faq.md

 ### Can subdomains resolve to crypto addresses and IPFS websites?

-Yes, subdomains can resolve into resolution records and IPFS websites like a regular domain name.
+Yes, subdomains can resolve into domain records and IPFS websites like a regular domain name.

 ### Can I set Reverse Resolution for subdomains?